Osaka

 Universal Studios Japan (USJ)

 Since Super Nintendo World opened in 2021, USJ has been arguably the best theme park in Japan.
-Mario Kart AR, Harry Potter Forbidden Journey, and Jurassic Park The Ride are the headliners.
+The Mario Kart Bowser's Challenge ride uses augmented-reality headsets in a way the US Universal parks don't.
+Other headliners: Harry Potter Forbidden Journey (the original 2014 ride), Jurassic Park The Ride, Hollywood Dream backwards coaster.
 The pain point is wait times — even weekdays hit 2 hours on top rides.
 Without an Express Pass, expect 2-3 rides total in a day.

 Day pass $57-65 / ¥8,600-9,800; Express Pass $45-103 / ¥6,800-15,400 9:00-21:00 (seasonal variation) Full day